Acipenserid herpesvirus 2: Pathology

 High mortality rates for sturgeons was accompanied by erratic swimming and skin lesions.
 Hemorrhaging has also been observed along with necrosis in the kidney, spleen and liver.
 Characteristics to herpesvirus showed sturgeon with skin lesions which eventually lead to necrosis.
 Lesions were only seen on the external side of the fish with no evidence of lesions internally in the main organs.

-AciHV-2 had several episodes of epizootics.
+AciHV2 had several episodes of epizootics.